urswilke/crosstabser/tests/testthat/_snaps/tabula.md

       37    40   151        15        71.5       47.5     17
       38    41     1         1         1          1        1

-# wide_tab is repoduced with new mapping
+# wide_tab is reproduced with new mapping

     Code
       wide_tabs